NOW ACCEPTING NEW PATIENTS!

 Walking for pleasure is probably the most common walk we tend to go on.
 Taking time for our pooch to stop and smell the roses, not breaking a sweat while doing it.
 Unfortunately, a leisurely pace just doesn’t cut it for weight loss.
 Walking for weight loss is very different.
 Aim for a brisk 30 min walk where you actually break a sweat.
 Not a lot of time to sniff and mark.
 This walk is goal-driven.

-Other types of exercise:
+Other types of exercise

-Food bowls – Move the food bowl upstairs or downstairs.
+Move the food bowl upstairs or downstairs.
 Continue to change locations frequently so that he has to search and find, and essentially “go for a walk” to find their food.

-Puzzle feeders/treat balls – Use a treat ball or a puzzle feeder to help slow down ingestion and help them feel more full.
+Use a treat ball or a puzzle feeder to help slow down ingestion and help them feel more full.

 Body Condition Score Guides

 Body Condition Scoring is a tool to help you understand what is an ideal shape for your pet.
-Check the following guides to see if your pet is in the right shape.

 by Tania Admans, RVT